Skip to main content

 - Chair | National Multiple Sclerosis Society

-Sound board governance provides oversight, accountability and checks and balances that can ensure not-for-profits reach their goals and remain sustainable for the long-term.
+Sound board governance provides oversight, accountability, and checks and balances that can ensure not-for-profits reach their goals and remain viable for the long-term.
 Join two experienced boards members as they explore the challenges facing not-for-profit boards and identify the characteristics of a great board.

 Learning Objectives: